gatsbyjs/gatsby/docs/docs/remark-ast.md

 title: Manipulating Remark ASTs
 ---

-gatsby-transformer-remark empowers developers to translate markdown into html to be consumed throughout Gatsby pages.
-Blogs and other content based sites can highly benefit from this so the code and content is separated and creators don't need.
+gatsby-transformer-remark empowers developers to translate Markdown into HTML to be consumed throughout Gatsby pages.
+Blogs and other content based sites can highly benefit from this so the code and content is separated.
+With this, people who will write content for the site don't need to worry about how the the site was written, but rather can focus just on writing the Markdown.

 In certain instances, a developer may want to customize certain Markdown nodes while being parsed.
 Examples could include [add syntax highlighting](/packages/gatsby-remark-prismjs/), [parse images](/packages/gatsby-remark-images), [embed videos](/packages/gatsby-remark-embed-video) and plenty of others.
 Throughout all of these instances, a plugin will examine the Markdown Abstract Syntax Tree (AST) and manipulate content based on certain node types or content in particular nodes.